 What is "Royal Bank Of Canada Email Virus"?

-They attempt to trick people into opening the presented attachment by presenting the email as legitimate.
-If opened, the included attachment causes download and installation of the aforementioned TrickBot trojan-type infection.
-In order to avoid possible serious problems we strongly recommend to ignore this email (not to open the attachment).
+They attempt to trick people into opening the attachment by presenting the email as legitimate.
+If opened, the attachment causes download and installation of a TrickBot trojan-type infection.
+To avoid serious problems, we strongly recommend that you ignore this email and do not open the attachment.

 How did "Royal Bank Of Canada Email Virus" infect my computer?

-Attachment included in the "Royal Bank Of Canada Email Virus" email can install TrickBot malicious program only if it is opened first.
-If opened with the Microsoft Office 2010 (or later), then the Excel document will ask for a permission to enable macros commands (enable content).
+The attachment included in the "Royal Bank Of Canada Email Virus" email can install the TrickBot malicious program only if it is first opened.
+If opened with Microsoft Office 2010 (or later), the Excel document will demand permission to enable macro commands (enable content).